GetDKAN/dkan/modules/metastore/modules/metastore_facets/README.md

 # Metastore Facets

-This is an optional module for sites that are using a Drupal theme rather than the decoupled frontend.
+This is an optional module for sites that are not using a decoupled frontend.
 It provides example Categories, Tags, and Publishers facet blocks that you can use with the *dkan_dataset_search* view.

     drush en metastore_facets